If you've ever been online on May 4, you may have noticed an unusually large amount of

 Star Wars photos, memes, quotes, and GIFs surface on social media.
 Year after year, my Facebook and Twitter feeds are filled with friends and acquaintances celebrating what has become known as Star Wars Day.
 But those who don't know BB-8 from R2-D2 may be wondering what is May the 4th and why does it lead to so many memes?

 the holiday wasn't actually created by Lucasfilm, though the official this fan-made holiday and now encourages fans to take advantage of various Star Wars website has fully embraced Star Wars -related deals across the web.
 But that's not the only way to celebrate this beloved franchise.
 Below are seven ways that you can celebrate the special day.
 1 Have A Movie Marathon

 Invite family and friends over for a movie night on May 4.
 Be ready for a debate though, since many fans argue about where to start.
 Should it be the first movie in the storyline,

-You're probably already planning to post your favorite Star Wars meme or GIF to your Facebook, but what about simply sharing your favorite Star Wars-related memory on social media?
+favorite or GIF to your Facebook, but what about simply sharing your favorite Star Wars meme Star Wars-related memory on social media?
 You could tell the tale of your dad introducing you to movies or the time your friends convinced you to dress up like a Wookie for Halloween, and relive those memories once more.
 3 Dress Up Like A Character 4 Cook Up Some Recipes

 ?
 No problem.
 Personally, I'm obsessed with BB-8 pancakes, made with one large pancake, one smaller pancake, some powdered sugar, orange slices and blueberries for eyes.
 A May the 4th breakfast, perhaps?
 Star Wars recipes 5 Tweet About Your Fandom

-Head to Twitter and sharing your love of Star Wars with fellow fans.
+Twitter and sharing your love of with fellow fans.
 Fair warning, though: You may get caught up reading through hours and hours of everyone else's funny tweets celebrating the day, so don't be surprised if your productivity goes down significantly.
 Star Wars 6 Share Your Love With Others

 Star Wars franchise itself?
 If there is anyone in your family who isn't a fan yet, introduce them to the movies ASAP.
 You can also take some time to go through your kid's old toys and donate the ones they no longer play with to bring a whole new generation into the Force.
 7 Celebrate The Late Carrie Fisher

 Star Wars fan.
 To honor the late star's legacy as Princess Leia, you can post the best Carrie Fisher memes or read one of her autobiographies.
 Or simply watch her kick butt in the movies, and then watch Rey do the same in Episode VII: The Force Awakens.